10 Ways to Improve Your Quality Control

 Later on, if that batch turns out to be the absolutely best batch ever, you can look back and see why.
 If it turns out to be the batch from hell, with customer complaints run amok, then you have a way to figure out what happened (and fix it).

-8. Be safe
+8. Be Safe

 Good safety practices won’t make your product any better, but bad safety practices have the possibility of ruining it completely.
 Cut your hand, with blood dripping into the lotion?
 Pretty poor final quality there.